 Besides clearing out forests for residential and industrial buildings, deforestation through felling of trees to produce paper also drive wild animals into extinction.
 The higher the demand for paper, the higher the number of trees used for paper production.
 Try to use less paper by registering online for newsletters.
 You can pay your bills online and read magazines online too.
 Save a tree today and become an eco-warrior!

 Don’t Keep the Tap Running

 Most households consume a ridiculous amount of water.
 More often than not, wastewater makes a huge chunk of this amount.
 We spend so much time in the shower, enjoying the water without paying attention to the number of gallons of water that we consume.
 Another event is leaving the kitchen tap running.
-Let’s be conscious of the number of gallons of water we consumer weekly.
-This will go a long way to help you cut back the amount of waste water your home produces.
+Let’s be conscious of the number of gallons of water we consume weekly.
+This will go a long way to help you cut back the amount of wasted water your home produces.

 Lastly, we should learn to be self-reliant.
-Instead of depending on genetically manufactured foods, you can grow some veggies and crops in your garden.
+Instead of depending on genetically manufactured foods, as an eco-warrior, you can grow some veggies and crops in your garden.
 Growing a little garden at home does not only help you save the environment, but it also helps you to save tons of money that you have spent on purchasing those food products.
 It’s a double win for you!

-Being an eco warrior does not need to be such an onerous task.
+Being an eco-warrior does not need to be such an onerous task.
 You do not need to lead a sad, lonely life to save mother earth.
 The little quota we all contribute will quickly add up to something big enough to restore balance in our ecosystem.
 Save the human race, go green today!